 They are both generally healthy dogs, but the German Shepherd has a shorter lifespan, averaging anywhere between 7 to 10 years, whereas the Husky enjoys a much longer life between 12 to 14 years.
 Before getting any dog, it is important to thoroughly research every health issue that they are prone to, just so you know what symptoms to look out for.

-A low calorie diet will be better suited to dogs who suffer from joint dysplasia, particularly the German Shepherd as he suffers from both the elbow and the hip abnormalities, as this can help to prevent joint issues.
+A low-calorie diet will be better suited to dogs who suffer from joint dysplasia, particularly the German Shepherd as he suffers from both elbow and hip abnormalities, as this can help to prevent joint issues.
 If in any doubt, speak to your Veterinarian who can point you in the right direction.

 Both the German Shepherd and the Siberian Husky cost, on average, $1,000 and up from a reputable breeder.
 Of course, the price will significantly increase if you are seeking a pooch from an award-winning bloodline.
 As with any dog, it is important to thoroughly research breeders to ensure that they are reputable and ethical.